 The easiest way to tell agents from investors is to ask what they are going to do with your house – list it or buy it.
 A real estate agent will list your house on a listing service and they’ll try to find a buyer.
 They might need to show it to several people in order to find one buyer.

 An investor, on the other hand, isn’t going to list your house – the investor is a buyer and they will buy your house from you directly.
-(That’s what we do at EASTON PROPERTIES LLC – we’re buyers and we buy houses in Columbus.
+(That’s what we do at EASTON BUYS HOUSES – we’re buyers and we buy houses in Columbus.
 If you want to sell your house, click here and enter your information to find out how much we can pay).

 Ways To Tell Real Estate Agents And Investors Apart In Columbus: Timeline To Sell